Comengin/Web-site/README.md

 # Web-site
-KARABÜK UNIVERSITY DEPARTMENT OF COMPUTER ENGINEERING There'll be my website project with using html5, css and asp technologies.
+KARABÜK UNIVERSITY DEPARTMENT OF COMPUTER ENGINEERING.
+Website project with using html5, css and asp technologies.
-Here is the link to the website http://bairam.freeasphost.net/
+Link to the website http://bairam.freeasphost.net/